tarrant17/news/README.md

 # Disclaimer
 It is still in development and it has only a purpose of training and adding stuff to my portfolio.
+With dummy data (no api connected), images are not displaying well